-As social media sites have increasingly become go-to platforms for personal and political engagement, our political leaders are turning to Facebook and Twitter to communicate with their constituents.
+As social media sites have increasingly become go-to platforms for personal and political engagement, our political leaders are turning to social media platforms to communicate with their constituents.

 The ACLU of Indiana is keeping a close eye on the implications for Hoosiers’ free speech.
 In particular, when public officials use social media as government actors, the First Amendment prohibits them from censoring differing viewpoints.